 Guess what?
 It’s tax season!
 By now, every American should have access to their W2’s, W3’s, 1099’s, and other statements of earned income.
 Also, the government released statement letters verifying their payments including the child tax credits and other economic impact payments (EIP).
 Most documents like mortgage statements, student loan statements, dividends, etc. should be in all households by now.

 This year, 2022, tax day is April 18th.
 Individuals can file for an extension until October 15th.
 However, businesses are more likely to file for extensions, as they have more to keep track of throughout the year.
-As always, whether individual filer or business filer, we can help take care of your needs.
+As always, whether individual filer or a business filer, we can help take care of your needs.

 Income Statements:

-You may have received government compensation through unemployment then you’ll have received a 1099-G statement.
+You may have received government compensation through unemployment, and then you’ll have received a 1099-G statement.
 If you made a small amount on a previous year’s state tax, you might have received the funds back and will be receiving a 1099-G from the state you live in.
 These may not seem like taxable income, however, you must include these forms when you file.
 There are other various income forms, but these are the most common forms.
 We’ll discuss some of the more uncommon forms next.

 Tax jargon is often viewed as confusing and hard; however, it doesn’t have to be.
 You shouldn’t feel a sense of dread as we move into tax season, in fact, you should be able to read some of our helpful articles or reach out to us, to feel at ease.
 Let’s continue our chat about tax forms and other important documents you’ll need.